 The BO assists with the development and updating of the college’s Resilience Planner business continuity plan as a risk management shared responsibility with leaders.
 The BO ensures the planning for staff-related professional development and training to: a) continually advance role- and team-based proficiency levels; b) develop cross-functional capability between roles; c) ensure business administration service continuity (including vacancy coverage); d) implement targeted initiatives for continuous improvement (college-specific or adoptions on behalf of division or campus); and, e) succession planning for key roles.

-Experience relating to Human Resources policies, procedures and software.
+• Experience in Human Resources compliance with recruitment and selection policies, procedures, and software.

-Experience in audit, compliance, project management and risk management is preferred.
+• Experience in audit, compliance, project management and risk management are preferred.

 • Excellent computer skills including proficiency with Banner, Visio, Microsoft Office and Google suite.